usenode/on.js/README.md

 # on.js #

 Custom event system for JavaScript, inspired by [JS-Signals](http://millermedeiros.github.com/js-signals/). on.js differs from Signals in that it has slighly fewer features (by design) and encourages a slighly different interface.
-See [Why another Event Library](#why) below for why this library exists and why you might use it.
+See "Why another Event Library" below for why this library exists and why you might use it.

 ## Installing on.js ##